ollef/Earley/README.md

   language for both grammar and parser, i.e. there is no use of a separate tool.
 This also means that you are free to use the abstraction facilities of Haskell when writing a grammar.
-Currently the library requires a linear traversal of the grammar before use, which is usually fast enough to do at run time, but precludes infinite grammars.
+Currently the library requires a linear traversal of the grammar's rules before use, which is usually fast enough to do at run time, but precludes infinite grammars.

 * The grammar language is similar to that of many parser combinators (Parsec, Attoparsec, parallel parsing processes, etc.), providing an applicative